MechanicalRabbit/DataKnots.jl/doc/src/overview.md

     │     92679.0 │
     =#

-The `group` combinator introduces a new level in the hierarchy by constructing grouping records for each unique element produced by its argument.
+The `group` combinator builds queries that introduce a new level in the hierarchy by constructing grouping records for each unique element produced by its argument.
 For example, we could `group` employees by `department`.

     @query chicago employee.group(department)
     #=>